Carry your ID on playa

 Black Rock Rangers

 Outside of Black Rock City we often only have law enforcement to call when we have a safety concern or need to settle things such as a noise complaint or another issue with our neighbors.
-In BRC, we have veteran members of our community who can help mediate disagreements, find lost kids, address safety concerns, direct participants to resources and information, and even just help put a fresh set of eyes and ears on sticky problems.
-The Rangers’ ideal outcome is to help people solve their own problems with a gentle nudge in the right direction, and then fade into the dust when they’re not needed.
-Rangers can radio for law enforcement, medical and mental health staff, firefighting resources, and environmental clean-up teams if necessary.
+In BRC, veteran members of our community give their time to help mediate disagreements, find lost kids, address safety concerns, direct participants to resources and information, and even just help put a fresh set of eyes and ears on sticky problems.

 Black Rock Rangers are available 24/7 throughout Black Rock City, at Ranger Headquarters at 5:45 and Esplanade, and at the Ranger Outposts at the 3:00 & 9:00 plazas.
 Black Rock Rangers also patrol the city in pairs, and any staff or volunteer with a radio can summon their presence if you need help.